redhat-cip/spinalstack-doc/docs/source/deploy/components/neutron.rst

     In OpenStack Juno, DVR & VRRP can't work together.
 That means you can't enable neutron_l3_ha_enabled and enable_distributed_routing in the same time.
 If you try to do it, Puppet will fail to avoid any configuration error.

 .. warning::
     In OpenStack Juno, VRRP can't work with l2population mechanism driver.
-Ensure neutron_mechanism_drivers parameter does not contain l2population in the array.
+Ensure neutron_mechanism_drivers parameter does not contain l2population in the array and enable_l2_population is at false.
 Please read this blogpost_ for more informations about HA compatiblity.

 .. note::
     neutron_l3_allow_automatic_l3agent_failover allows to re-schedule virtual routers if a Neutron L3 agent goes down.